-OST 148 Medical Coding Billing and Insurance (3 0 3)
+OST 148 Med Ins & Billing (3 0 3)

-This course introduces fundamentals of medical coding, billing, and insurance.
+This course introduces fundamentals of medical insurance and billing.
 Emphasis is placed on the medical billing cycle to include third party payers, coding concepts, and form preparation.
 Upon completion, students should be able to explain the life cycle of and accurately complete a medical insurance claim.
 (F.)